IBM/dualtkb/README.md

 Graph representation of knowledge is a powerful tool to capture information around us and enables the creation of Knowledge Bases (KBs) encompassing information as Knowledge Graphs (KGs) so computer systems can efficiently learn from.

-Being able to process information embedded within knowledge graphs natively is part of IBM Research effort to create the foundations of [Trusting AI](https://www.research.ibm.com/artificial-intelligence/trusted-ai/), where we build and enable AI solutions people can trust.
+Being able to process information embedded within knowledge graphs natively is part of IBM Research effort to create the foundations of [Trusted AI](https://www.research.ibm.com/artificial-intelligence/trusted-ai/), where we build and enable AI solutions people can trust.

 IBM Research is particularly interested in the task of knowledge transfer from a Knowledge Graph to a more accessible, human-readable modality, such as text.
 Text is a natural medium for us humans to acquire knowledge by learning new facts, new concepts, new ideas.